National Basic Payment Support Scheme 2016-17

 What amount of funding will I receive?

-If you are eligible for payment and have not yet received your first instalment CAP Basic Payment and Greening payment 2015, you will receive approximately 80 per cent of your valid claim.
-A cap will apply to some higher value payments.
+If you are eligible for payment and apply for a loan you will receive 80 per cent of your 2016 anticipated Basic Payment Scheme and Greening payment.
+A cap will be applied at 150,000 euros.
 For more details on individual cases, please contact the helpline on 0300 300 2222 or email nationalBPSscheme@gov.scot

 When will I receive a letter?

-We have started writing to all farmers and crofters who are eligible for payment with more information.
-Letters are being sent in batches from Tuesday, 29 March and will continue to be issued over the following weeks.
+We will write to farmers and crofters who are eligible for payment with more information.
+Offer letters will be sent from Tuesday, 27 September and will continue to be issued as we clear claims for loan eligibility.

 How do I repay the money?

-We have designed this new scheme so that your Basic Payment 2015 total should be more than the sum paid by NBPSS.
-This lets us deduct the NBPSS payment from your CAP Basic Payment and Greening 2015 total and pay the remainder into your bank account.
+We have designed this new scheme so that your Basic Payment and Greening payment 2016 total should be more than the sum paid by NBPSS.
+This lets us deduct the NBPSS payment from your CAP Basic Payment and Greening 2016 total and pay the balance into your bank account.

 The payment instalments of my Basic Payment Scheme and greening payment are less than the amount I receive from the NBPSS – will I be charged interest?

-However, if your CAP Basic Payment and Greening payment 2015 total is less than the NBPSS you have been paid then you will have to repay the difference between the two amounts.
-If you repay the balance within seven days, no interest will be charged.
-Interest at 4.24 per cent on the difference will be charged from seven days after your CAP Basic Payment and Greening payment is made.
+If your CAP Basic Payment and Greening payment 2016 total is less than the NBPSS you have been paid then, under the terms and conditions of the loans, you will have to repay the difference between the two amounts.

 What are the state aid rules and do they affect me?